FragmentedCurve/www/README.md

 4. run *make* to update your site

 The generator don't do it natively because I didn't want it to have dependencies.
 You can use what you want to produces the html files.

+# Known limitation

+The application will crash if you use a single "**~**" caracter inside one data structure in **articles.lisp** files.
+This is due to the format function trying to interpret the ~ symbol while we just one a ~ symbol.
+This symbol in the others files are automatically replaced by ~~ which produce a single ~.
+So, if you want to have a "~" as a title/url/author/description/short/date you have to double it.
+It may be interestind to sanitize it in the tool maybe.